MartinL1/PID2/README.md

 # PID2
 PID Controller class that implements both the classic and "derivative on measurement" floating point PID controllers.

+The PID Controller was designed for the various control loops on the Falcon 1, 2 and 3 multi-rotor (drone) flight controllers:

 ## __Version__

 - Version V1.0.0 -- Intial release